 - Develop a curiosity and fascination about the world and its people.

 - Understand physical and human processes and the interactions between these.

 - Human and physical Geography.

 - Locational knowledge by using maps of the world which focus on their environmental regions, key human and physical characteristics, countries and major cities.

 - Place knowledge in which students understand similarities, differences and links between places in the world.

 - Geographical skills including data collection and analysis as well as fieldwork.

 There are four teaching cycles throughout the academic year in Geography.
 Through these teaching cycles students develop greater competence in using geographical knowledge, approaches and concepts.
 Furthermore, students develop geographical skills in analysing and interpreting different data sources.

 We will know if we have been successful when our students live and breathe our three core values within the Academy and beyond.
 When they demonstrate:

-- Kindness: By considering how human and physical processes interact and, understand how this impacts on us and our environment.
+- Kindness: By considering how human and physical processes interact and, understanding how this impacts us and our environment.